thindil/rapporteur/README.md

    `datadir = "/path/to/dir/with/reports"` - the full path to the directory where
     the reports will be stored.
 The web server must have permissions to write to that directory.
 4. Create a simple CGI script which will run the project's server.
-It must contain the environment variable `RAPPORT_CONFIG` with full path to the project's configuration file, created in the step 3.
+The script must be in the path where the server expect CGI script.
+Usually it is directory *cgi-bin* etc. It depends on the server configuration.
+The script must contain the environment variable `RAPPORT_CONFIG` with full path to the project's configuration file, created in the step 3.
 For example, for Linux the shell script could look that: